Dev1994/obsidian-strava-connector/README.md

 4. Start syncing your activities and enjoy viewing your Strava metrics directly within your Obsidian notes!

 For detailed installation instructions and configuration options, please refer to the official documentation.

-## Contributing

-Contributions to the Strava Connector for Obsidian are welcome!
-Whether it's reporting a bug, suggesting new features, or contributing to the code, we appreciate your help in making this plugin even better for the community.

-## License

-This plugin is released under the MIT License.
-See the LICENSE file for more details.